chadefa1/chadefaux.github.io/pace.md

-# PaCE: Patterns of Conflict Escalation
+# PaCE: Patterns of Conflict Emergence

 ## What is PaCE?
 PaCE is an ERC-funded project to uncover recurring temporal sequences in the run-up to war.